bowen0701/gprl/README.md

-# Reinforcement Learning: An Introduction
+# Reinforcement Learning

-This repo is to collect my Python implementation of the algorithms in [Sutton & Bart (2018).
-Reinforcement Learning: An Introduction](http://www.incompleteideas.net/book/the-book.html).
+This repo is to collect my Python implementation of reinforcement learning algorithms.